 Clearly option 3 is the better solution slide statement.
 Option 1 is simply a feature and is not focused on benefits.
 Option 2 is really just the feature mixed with the problem statement.
 But, option 3 is a solution statement that conveys the benefit to the customer.
 It is clear why the customer would use it.
 From this statement we could get into even more detail on what their life looks like with your solution, even adding success metrics like “they are 20% more productive.” etc.

-Does Your Pitch Have the Two Most Important Slides?
+Does Your Pitch Have the Two Most Important Pitch Deck Slides?

-Think about your own investor presentation or startup pitch.
+Think about your own investor presentation or startup pitch deck slides.
 Did you clearly lay out the challenges your customers face in a problem slide or two?
-Did you make sure it was objective, fact-based and clear?
+Is the objective fact-based and clear?
 Did you really hit the high note on the pain your customers face?
 How about the solution slide: Did you clearly convey to your audience what you do?
 Did you focus on the benefits to your clients not the features that you’ve built?
-Have you kept the two separate to ensure that you get buy-in?
+Have you kept the two separate to ensure that you get buy-in with your pitch deck slides?

 If not, take some time to really flesh out your buyer personas.
 Who do you sell to?
 Why do they or why would they buy?
 Take polls or surveys to validate your assumptions or to better understand your future customers.
 Really be clear on why what you’re bringing to market is worth spending money on.
 Ask previous customers why they chose you or what they think about your product.
 These are all great ways to make sure you’re covering these key slides in your pitch.